European Strategic Intelligence and Security Center: Report on Western Sahara

-The report “Republic of Azerbaijan: a model of good governance”
+Republic of Azerbaijan: a model of good governance

 A month before the 2013 Azerbaijani presidential elections, ESISC issued a report entitled “The Republic of Azerbaijan: a model of good governance”.
 According to Robert Coalson, a correspondent of Radio Free Europe, the "haphazardly edited" and "ungrammatical" report praised the stable social welfare" and the situation for women and religious minorities in Azerbaijan.
 Noting that the ESISC website advertises "customized reports, analysis, and [...] briefings responding exactly to the needs of each client in his or her sector of activity," Coalson accused ESISC of operating as a "front" for Azerbaijan."

-Syria, Rifaat al-Assad, and Russia

-ESISC has also worked on behalf of members of the al-Assad family, producing a laudatory report in 2010 that portrayed Ribal al-Assad (a cousin of Syrian President Bashar al-Assad) as a leader of the Syrian opposition and a "democratic alternative" struggling for human rights.
-Ribal is the son of Rifaat al-Assad, brother of former Syrian President Hafiz al-Assad.
-According to France 24, Rifaat al-Assad personally oversaw the 1982 Hama massacre, and Human Rights Watch reports that he ordered "the extrajudicial killings of an estimated 1,000 prisoners" during a single day in 1980.

-By 2019, ESISC had scrubbed the 2010 report from its website.
-However, another report by Claude Moniquet from 2011 that similarly highlights Ribal al-Assad remained on the website.
+According to the “Freedom Files Analytical Center”, ESISC lobbies for Azerbaijan's interests and provides services of “false observers,” whose task is to participate in the elections of autocratic states as observers, inform on a democratic vote, and criticize the OSCE/ ODIHR observation mission.